gproject25/fuzz/USAGE.md

 PromptFuzz generates fuzz drivers in a fuzz loop.
 There are several options that can be tuned in the configuration of promptfuzz.

 Typically, the only options that need to be actively set are `-c` and `-r`.
 The `-c` option determines the number of cores to be used for sanitization.
+For numerous fuzzing corpus, increse the number of cores could significantly decrease the time used for execution sanitization.
 Enabling the `-r` option will periodically re-check the correctness of the seed programs, reducing false positives but also introducing some extra overhead.

 For instance, the following command is sufficient to perform fuzzing on libaom:
 ```